How to contribute to the Go language

 5. Fix a typo

-Open doc/go_spec.html in your favorite editor and finally fix the typo.
+Open doc/go_spec.html in your editor and fix the typo.

-Create a commit in the branch spec-fix-typo with the following command:
+Create a commit on the branch spec-fix-typo with the following command:

 $ git add . && git codereview change spec-fix-typo